kpilkk/Leetcode/README.md

 **12**.
 [Permutations](https://leetcode.com/problems/permutations/)
 [Explanation](https://leetcode.com/problems/permutations/discuss/18360/C%2B%2B-backtracking-and-nextPermutation)<br>
-This question can also be solved iteratively using **[Johnson and Trotter algorithm](https://www.geeksforgeeks.org/johnson-trotter-algorithm/)**.
+  * Next Permutation algorithm can also be used to find permutation of an array iteratively.
+  * [**Johnson Trotter algorithm**](https://www.geeksforgeeks.org/johnson-trotter-algorithm/) can also be used to find permutation of an array iteratively.

 **13**.
 [Find Permutation](https://leetcode.com/problems/find-permutation/)